 Fertility awareness methods (FAMs) are ways to track your ovulation so you can prevent pregnancy.

 An IUD is a tiny device that’s inserted in your uterus to prevent pregnancy.
-It’s long-term, reversible, and one of the most effective birth control methods out there.
+It’s long-term, reversible, and one of the most effective methods out there.